umrover/mrover-workspace/admin/workflow_wiki/README.md

       $ git add <list of files/directories you changed>
       ```
     * Commit your changes with a useful commit message.
-      For the first commit you make, you should format your commit message in the following way:
-      ```console
-      [team/project] commit summary

-      PR_link_keyword #issue_number

-      Detailed commit message
-      ```

-      Here is a good example:
-      ```console
-      [nav] Refactor navigation simulator

-      resolves umrover #308

-      Refactor navigation simulator to use Vue and TypeScript.
-      This refactor is indented to make the simulator easier to maintain, make it easier to add new features, and move towards using technologies that are more commonly used in industry.

-      We are keeping around the old version of the simulator temporarily in case the refactored version has any major problems.
-This should be deleted when the correctness of the refactored version is confirmed.
-      ```
-      Don't worry about this _too much_ because you will have the chance to change later.
     * Use `git status` and `git log` often!
       ```console
       $ git status